 Tom Moriarty, PE, CMRP – Founder & President

-As an enlisted person Tom has assignments at coastal search and rescue (SAR) stations and aboard the Coast Guard Cutter SPENCER (Boston, MA).
+As an enlisted person Tom had assignments at coastal search and rescue (SAR) stations and aboard the Coast Guard Cutter SPENCER (Boston, MA).
 The cutter’s primary missions were search and rescue and law enforcement in the North Atlantic and Caribbean Sea.
 Among his responsibilities at the SAR stations were boat crewman, boat engineer, boat coxswain, law enforcement boarding officer, Emergency Medical Technician (EMT), and Officer of the Day.
-Aboard ship his duties included Auxiliary Division Leading Petty Officer, oiler, assistant engineer of the watch, engineer of the watch, boat crew, boat engineer, boat coxswain.
-While aboard CGC SPENCER Tom implemented a best-practice maintenance management process that increased PM on-time completion to 100%, increased labor effectiveness and reliability of systems dramatically.
-In addition, Tom completed an Associate of Science degree.
-As a result, Tom was recognized as the CGC SPENCER’s Sailor of the Quarter, was promoted to First Class Petty Officer, and then was selected for Officer Candidate School.
+Aboard ship he was assigned to the Auxiliary Division as Leading Petty Officer, oiler, assistant engineer of the watch, engineer of the watch, boat crew, boat engineer, boat coxswain.
+While assigned to CGC SPENCER Tom was promoted to First Class Petty Officer and implemented a best-practice work order management process that increased PM on-time completion from 83% to 100%, increased labor effectiveness and reliability of auxiliary systems dramatically.
+Tom completed an Associate of Science degree and was recognized as CGC SPENCER’s Sailor of the Quarter.
+As a result, he was selected for Officer Candidate School.

-Tom’s next assignment was to the Maintenance and Logistics Command, Norfolk, VA as the Section Chief for Icebreakers, Aids to Navigation and Buoy Tender section.
-This job involved project management for major maintenance (dry docking and commercial contracting) as well as emergency repairs for over eighty vessels.
-During this tour Tom was the Coast Guard’s condition-monitoring expert, assigned a project to investigate condition-based maintenance applications and was instrumental in establishing Reliability Centered Maintenance as the designated process for asset maintenance strategy development.
+Tom’s next assignment was to the Maintenance and Logistics Command, Norfolk, VA as the Section Chief for Icebreakers, Aids to Navigation and Buoy Tenders.
+This involved project management for major maintenance (dry docking and commercial contracting) as well as emergency repairs for over eighty vessels.
+During this tour Tom was the Coast Guard’s condition-monitoring expert, assigned a project to investigate condition-based maintenance applications.
+He was instrumental in establishing Reliability Centered Maintenance as the designated process for asset maintenance strategy development.
 Tom passed the second exam for Professional Engineer licensure.

 Throughout Tom’s Coast Guard career he was immersed in a culture of exceptional regard for people and teamwork.
 The environment demanded professionalism, preparation and dedication.
 He brought those same characteristics to Alidade MER.